 - 1. BBII may be unable to develop grade crossing modifications that meet regulatory requirements prior to scheduled testing and commissioning of the system. - 2.
 A complex and diverse collection of major program elements and current Caltrain capital works projects may not be successfully integrated with existing operations and infrastructure. - 3.
-Additional work in the form of signal/pole adjustments may be required to remedy sight distance impediments arising from modifications to original design. - 4.
-Potential that modifications to the PTC database and signal software are not completed in time for cutover and testing. - 5.
-Track access may not meet expectations contributing to a prolonged construction schedule. - 6.
-Design changes may necessitate additional implementation of environmental mitigations not previously budgeted. - Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet. - 8.
-BBII may be unable to get permits required by jurisdictions for construction in a timely manner. - UPRR does not accept catenary pole offsets from centerline of track necessitating further negotiation or relocation of poles - 10.
-Cost and schedule of Stadler contract could increase as a result of this change in PTC system; delay of PTC may delay acceptance of EMUs. - 11.
-Cost and schedule of BBII contract could increase as a result of this change in PTC system
+Potential that modifications to the PTC database and signal software are not completed in time for cutover and testing. - 4.
+Track access may not meet expectations contributing to a prolonged construction schedule. - Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet. - 6.
+BBII may be unable to get permits required by jurisdictions for construction in a timely manner. - 7.
+Cost and schedule of Stadler contract could increase as a result of this change in PTC system.
+Delay of PTC may delay acceptance of EMUs. - 8.
+Cost and schedule of BBII contract could increase as a result of this change in PTC system.

 - Updates were made to risk descriptions, effects, and mitigations based upon weekly input from risk owners.
-Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan. - Risk retirement dates were updated based upon revisions to the project schedule and input from risk owners. - Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery, Electrification, Rail Activation, and Systems Integration meetings to monitor developments associated with risks and to identify new risks. - Conducted monthly Risk Assessment Committee meeting. - Participated in Quarterly Contractor Risk Management meeting.
+Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan. - Risk retirement dates were updated based upon revisions to the project schedule and input from risk owners.

+- Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery, Electrification, Rail Activation, and Systems Integration meetings to monitor developments associated with risks and to identify new risks. - Conducted monthly Risk Assessment Committee meeting. - Followed up on Quarterly Contractor Risk Management meeting with updates to key risks and exchange of information with contractor.